-Now, after doing something for myself, I cross self care off my to-do list.
+Now, after doing something for myself, I cross self-care off my to-do list.
 I do so without the guilt.
-I feel productive for practicing self care.
-Because I was able to cross it off my list of things to do, self care has become a task I accomplished rather than a luxury I can sometimes indulge in.taking care of ourselves is just as important as any other daily task #parenting Click To Tweet
+I feel productive in practicing self-care.
+Because I was able to cross it off my list of things to do, self-care has become a task I accomplished rather than a luxury I can sometimes indulge in.taking care of ourselves is just as important as any other daily task #parenting Click To Tweet

-Another trick to remember is that self care doesn’t need to be time consuming.
+Another trick to remember is that this doesn’t need to be time-consuming.
 So many forms of self care can be accomplished in 30 minutes or less.

 Other To-do List Tricks